 A Level Philosophy and Ethics gives students the exciting opportunity to gain a deeper understanding of world religions, and explore philosophy of religion, and religion and ethics.

 In their second year, students will undertake further study as follows: ideas about the nature of God, issues in religious language, the conscience and free will and the influence on ethical thought of developments in religious beliefs and the philosophy of religion.
-Students will also explore significant social and historical developments in religious thought and analyse some key theories related to the links between religion and society.
+Students will also explore significant social, historical and political developments in religious thought and analyse some key theories related to the links between religion and society.

 Lessons are in a tutorial style with much discussion, student-led learning and reflection on research.
 Lively debate is expected.

 This course provides an excellent foundation for the further study of Philosophy and Ethics, Law, Psychology, Sociology, Anthropology, Politics and English, to name but a few.
 Students acquire a great range of skills such as analysis and interpretation, and the ability to produce extended evaluative pieces of investigation.
 Student presentations are a regular feature of lessons.
 The course is particularly useful for employment in related areas such as Medicine, Social Work/Public Services, Teaching, Journalism, Politics and Law.
 Students have gone on to study a wide range of courses at university.